 Even the thought of terms and conditions can make some peoples head spin, but it’s massively important in the betting industry that you know what’s going on with your bets.
 Here are some of the more common terms to look out for.

 Most bookmakers will set minimum odds that qualifying bets can be used against.
 This means that’s bets placed outside these odds will not count towards releasing your free bet.
 An example may be that you need to place your opening bet at odds of 2.00 (evens) or greater to qualify for your free bet.
 Odds placed at less than this will not qualify and more often than not, void any free bet that you may be entitled to.

-One of the ways bookmakers keep you playing at the site and not just take your free money and run is by issuing turnover requirements.
+One of the ways bookmakers keep you playing at the site and not just take your money and run is by issuing turnover requirements.
 This is basically an amount that you need to play through before being able to withdraw any winnings from your opening or free bet.
 Most turnover requirements will be your deposit amount and your free bet amount multiplied by a certain number.
 This is why we mentioned earlier that the bigger free bet promotions aren’t always the best as they generally come with the largest turnover requirements.

 Betting Offers For Existing Customers